 “Oh, not much.
 I JUST OPENED A ‘PAW-TAL’ TO ADVENTURE BAY, THAT’S ALL!!”
 (My little pawtal joke would probably fail to land, but how excited he would be!)

 So I watched an irritating YouTuber blather on about how to do it, spent hours shearing a load of bewildered sheep for their wool blocks – dyeing some red as instructed – then arranged them in a very particular configuration around my portal.
-The result: I stepped through the gateway expecting to meet Ryder, but instead found myself back in The Nether…legs aflame.
+The result: I stepped through the gateway expecting to meet Ryder but instead found myself back in The Nether, legs aflame.
 It was a truly deflating outcome.
-I was a stupid, gullible old fool, standing there with my legs sizzling and crackling away, my health deteriorating rapidly, yet still half expecting Marshall to clumsily rush to my aid with a fire hose.
-It’s amazing what a willingness to believe can get you doing.
+I was a stupid, gullible old fool, standing there with my legs sizzling and crackling away, my health deteriorating rapidly, yet still half-expecting Marshall to clumsily rush to my aid with a fire hose.
+It’s incredible what a willingness to believe can get you doing.

 The Lakeside Cabin

-Situated on a lake at the furthermost edge of Daddyopolis – with an unexplored frontier on its doorstep – this latest building has a wooden ‘A Frame’ roof, a jetty, and a working fireplace, which can be turned on and off as required.
-Thanks to a genuinely helpful YouTube tutorial (not one that promised the Paw Patrol theme tune every time I switched on the fire) I made it work by building a system of redstone-powered levers, pistons and dispensers, which was so complex that I had to enclose it all in a little engine house tacked onto the side of the cabin.
+Situated on a lake at the furthermost edge of Daddyopolis – with an unexplored frontier on its doorstep – this cabin has a wooden ‘A Frame’ roof, a jetty, and a working fireplace, which can be turned on and off as required.
+Thanks to a genuinely helpful YouTube tutorial (not one that promised the Paw Patrol theme tune every time I switched on the fire), I made it work with a system of redstone-powered levers, pistons and dispensers, which was so complex that I had to enclose it all in an engine house tacked onto the side of the cabin.
 But as achievements go, it certainly eclipsed my farmhouse windows.
 And best of all – it wowed my son.
 Inter-dimensional portals aside, all it took was some home heating.

-So that’s the tour of Daddyopolis; a world free of pandemics and lockdowns and dickheads and flags and nonsense.
-I honestly didn’t think this game would do anything for me, but I’ve adored playing it with my son and it’s been a very comforting place to be… that stupid game with the blocks.
+So that’s the tour of Daddyopolis, a world free of pandemics and lockdowns and dickheads and flags and nonsense.
+I honestly didn’t think this game would do anything for me, but I’ve adored playing it with my son.
+It’s been a very comforting place to be, that stupid game with the blocks.